Northern Territories Issue Q&A

 - Q1What is the government’s basic position on the Northern Territories issue?

-- Q2What are the grounds that the Northern Territories are "an inherent part of the territory" of Japan?
+- Q2What are the grounds that the Northern Territories are "an inherent territory" of Japan?

 - At the end of World War II, the Soviet Union declared war on Japan on August 9, 1945, ignoring the Japanese-Soviet Neutrality Pact that was still in force, and started invasion of the Kurile Islands on August 18 after Japan had accepted the Potsdam Declaration, and then occupied all of the Northern Territories from August 28 to September 5, unilaterally "incorporating" them into the Soviet Union.
 In the 1951 San Francisco Peace Treaty Japan renounced all right, title and claim to the Kurile Islands, but the Four Northern Islands have never been included among the Kurile Islands.
 Furthermore, the Soviet Union refused to sign the San Francisco Peace Treaty.